bartervg/barter.vg/README.md

 3. Search for your issue before posting.
 Duplicates may be closed.

 ## License
 This project is licensed under the terms of the MIT license.
+Data and files not included in this repo may have different licenses.